• Warm up with a bowl of baby marrow and butter-bean soup, a creamy and comforting dish that pairs perfectly with gruyère and mustard soldiers.

-This baby marrow and butter-bean soup with Gruyère and mustard soldiers soup is packed with goodness from the fresh produce.
+Packed with goodness from the fresh produce, whether served as a starter or a light main course, it’s sure to become a favourite in your culinary repertoire.
 Plus, the soldiers are so delicious, you’ll want to make them for every meal!

 Baby marrow and butter-bean soup with Gruyère and mustard soldiers